-Senior Lecturer in Architecture, Programme Leader BSc (Hons) Architectural Design Technology
+Reader in Architecture, Programme Leader in BSc (Hons) Architecture (ARB/RIBA Part 1)

 Heba joined the School of Architecture, Computing and Engineering (ACE) as a Senior Lecturer and Programme Leader BSc (Hons) Architectural Design Technology at the University of East London in January 2016 after a 4-year lectureship at the Welsh School of Architecture, Cardiff University.
 She is currently the Principal Investigator of a Newton Institutional Links project; Sustainable Development of the Built Environment funded by the British Council.

 Lecturer in Architecture and Programme Leader for BSc (Hons) Architectural

 Design Technology (ADT), Heba develops the structure, content and delivery of

 the ADT programme validated in 2014.
 Heba achieved the accreditation of the BSc